 What is Hypoplastic Left Heart Syndrome (HLHS)?

-Hypoplastic left heart syndrome (HLHS) is a congenital heart defect, where the left ventricle of the baby’s heart is underdeveloped.
-It happens when an abnormality of the left-sided heart valve(s) occurs, and less blood flow passes through the left ventricle inhibiting its development.
-This means the left side of the heart cannot pump oxygen-rich blood to the rest of body.
-In a baby with untreated HLHS, the right side of the heart is able to pump the oxygen-rich blood for a few days after birth, but the heart cannot function this way in the long term.
+Hypoplastic left heart syndrome (HLHS) is a congenital heart defect, where the left side of the baby’s heart is underdeveloped.
+This means the left side of the heart cannot pump oxygen-rich blood to the rest of body so the right side of the heart takes over this workload.

 How is HLHS diagnosed and managed during pregnancy?

 If your doctor suspects a fetal heart anomaly after reviewing your routine ultrasound, he or she may request a fetal echocardiogram (echo), an ultrasound of the fetus’s heart.
 This safe, noninvasive test shows the structure of the heart and how it is functioning, which can help us confirm the diagnosis of HLHS and discuss the best options for treatment during or after delivery.
 Our Fetal Heart Team will monitor the baby closely for the remainder of the pregnancy.

 Most babies with HLHS can be delivered vaginally, unless there are obstetric indications for another mode of delivery.
 It is best for these babies to be delivered at a medical center where there is access to a team of pediatric cardiologists and neonatologists, along with an established Neonatal Intensive Care Unit (NICU).